 Probiotics are a well-recognized treatment for the prevention and treatment of diarrhea.
 If you’ve ever been on antibiotics, you’ve probably experienced this very common side effect at some point.
 Studies show that probiotics reduce the risk of antibiotic-related diarrhea by restoring the balance of good and bad bacteria in your gut.
 One such study noted that supplementing with probiotics reduced antibiotic-induced diarrhea by 42%!

-Probiotics can ALSO help with other types of acute diarrhea that aren’t caused by antibiotics and they have been proven to reduce the duration of diarrhea by 25 hours on average.
+Probiotics can ALSO help with other types of acute diarrhea that aren’t caused by antibiotics.
+They have been proven to reduce the duration of diarrhea by 25 hours on average.

 Eczema Treatment in Children/Infants